mwenge/vlm/README.md

 It was possible to get everything to build with only minor modifications.
 Most of these were to make the source comaptible with `rmac` since most of the code would originally have been written for the native jaguar assembler `gasm`.

+## Reading the Source Code
+I've recently started annotating the reverse-engineered code.
+Little by little, its mode of operation is becoming clear and hopefully my annotations make the code worth exploring in its own right.
+A good place to start is [vlm.s](src/vlm/vlm.s).